ivansalines/unified-theory-of-motion/README.md

 # 🟦 License

 Recommended: **CC-BY 4.0**

 ---

 # 🌟 Purpose

-This repository consolidates the entire theoretical and numerical development of the Unified Theory of Motion into a clear, reproducible, and publicly accessible scientific framework.
+The purpose of this repository is to document and organize an extended research process, making its assumptions, methods, and numerical procedures openly accessible.

-Its objective is to support open collaboration and independent verification.
+The material is intended to support further analysis, independent verification, and critical discussion, rather than to present a finalized or closed theoretical system.